Jerry-licious/meme-the-spire/README.md

 When a card reward screen is opened, it looks for tooltip memes to apply on the cards, when a tooltip meme is found to be applicable on a card, it will be shown on the screen.
 One card reward screen can only generate one tooltip screen ~~(best with busted crown)~~.

+Before a card is played, it looks for card play messages to apply on the card, when a message is found to be applicable on the card, it will be shown on the screen.
+One card play can only trigger one message.

 ## Meme Collections

 Each JSON file in the `resources/meme_collections` directory defines a collection of memes.
 They are structured as follows: